 18. Don’t Lie

 Don’t overpromise, don’t stretch the truth, don’t lie.
-This is an easy way to get in hot water.
+Inaccurate information is an easy way to get in hot water and lose credibility with the media (and your supporters).
 Press publications are putting their reputation on the line with every article they publish.
-Make sure you are truthful about how you portray your campaign.
+Make sure you are intriguing but truthful about how you portray your campaign.

 19. Call in Favors

-If you know someone, who knows someone, who’s brother works at Techcrunch, it might be worth a shot.
-If there ever was a time to call in a favor it is now.
+If you know someone who knows someone whose brother works at Techcrunch, it might be worth a shot to get in touch with them about your campaign.
+If there ever was a time to call in a favor, it is now.

 20. Budget Time for Press Outreach